Cyberguru1/alx-higher_level_programming/0x03-python-data_structures/README.md

   - 4. You are not allowed to import any module
   - 5. You are not allowed to use try/except

+## 2. function mod
-write function should not modify anything, and returns the original list You are not allowed to import any module
+- ### write function should not modify anything, and returns the original list
+  - 1. You are not allowed to import any module
-You are not allowed to use try/except
+  - 2. You are not allowed to use try/except

 Write a function that prints all integers of a list, in reverse order.